tapcartinc/custom-block-templates/Display SKU/README.md

 3. Copy the Javascript from the [script.js](#) file in this folder, and paste it in the JS tab in the editor
 4. Copy the JSON from the [variable-preview-values.json](#) file in this folder, and paste it in the Variable Preview Values text box in the editor (Located in the 'Settings' tab)

-### 4. Make some code edits (No code edits are needed for this function to work out of box the moment)
+### 4. Make some code edits (No code edits are needed for this function to work out of box at the moment)
 This function will work out of box as is